GMGilson/GMGilson.github.io/index.md

 ### Overview

-OH-Bot is a server managment automation bot.
-This means that tasks like notifying and moving students when they are ready to been seen are handled by OH-Bot

-OH-Bot is a self-hotsted bot - meaning that you will need to host and maintain your own instance.
-See [Quick Start](#quickstart) to get started.
+OH-Bot is a self-hosted server managment automation bot.
+This means that tasks like notifying and moving students when they are ready to been seen are handled by OH-Bot.
+Being self-hosted means that you will need to host and maintain your own instance.

 The standard OH-Session protocol that we follow:
 1. Instructors Opens OH-Queue